mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_transfer_reversal

-<p>When you create a new reversal, you must specify a transfer to create it on.</p><p>When reversing transfers, you can optionally reverse part of the transfer.
-You can do so as many times as you wish until the entire transfer has been reversed.</p><p>Once entirely reversed, a transfer can’t be reversed again.
-This method will return an error when called on an already-reversed transfer, or when trying to reverse more money than is left on a transfer.</p>
+When you create a new reversal, you must specify a transfer to create it on.When reversing transfers, you can optionally reverse part of the transfer.
+You can do so as many times as you wish until the entire transfer has been reversed.Once entirely reversed, a transfer can’t be reversed again.
+This method will return an error when called on an already-reversed transfer, or when trying to reverse more money than is left on a transfer.

 <details><summary>Parameters</summary>